 “On this note, I wish to sincerely apologise to all those who feel disappointed that I wasn’t there to cast my vote.
 I am not someone that would stay or shy away from such an important activity.

 “As a servant of the people, I always try to meet up with every of my constituency engagements to the best of my ability.
-However, let me restate my position that I am absolutely in support of electronic transmission of election results nationwide and committed to giving my constituents the best of representation.”©Standard Gazette, 2021.
+However, let me restate my position that I am absolutely in support of the electronic transmission of election results nationwide and committed to giving my constituents the best of representation.”©Standard Gazette, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.